On this page:

 Role of the Clinical Nurse Specialist - Emergency Department

-The College of Emergency Nurses New Zealand (CENNZ) NZNO is committed to the advancement of professional nursing roles and highlighting the connection between higher education for nurses and quality health care.
+The College of Emergency Nurses New Zealand (CENNZ) NZNO is committed to the advancement of professional nursing roles, and the integration of Clinical Nurse Specialist roles within Emergency Department teams.

 CENNZ believes that the Clinical Nurse Specialist (CNS) role within the emergency setting makes a significant contribution, to the health of the New Zealand community.